jmfergeau/battle-puno/README.md

 # The original fork seems to be no more.
-I keep this one alive for archiving sake.
+I keep this one alive for archiving and historic sake.

 # battle-puno
 Battle Puno (https://maxlefou.github.io/battle-puno/)